rubygems/bundler/ISSUES.md

 ### Rake activation error

 Anyone who has installed the Spork gem may see activation errors while running `rake` directly.
-This is because installing Spork would [install the newest rake using a mkmf file](https://github.com/timcharper/spork/issues/119).
-To resolve the issue, update your Gemfile to include either the newest version of Rake or the newest version of Spork (which no longer installs Rake).
+This is because old versions of Spork would [install the newest rake using a mkmf file](https://github.com/timcharper/spork/issues/119).
+To resolve the issue, update the Spork version requirement in your Gemfile to at least `"~>0.8.5"` or `"~>0.9.0.rc8"`.

 ## Troubleshooting